What Is a Difficulty-Balanced Math Quiz?

 Why We Love Them

-- Its ability to instantly generate diverse learning tools from any material
+- Its ability to instantly create tailored, difficulty-balanced quizzes from any content

 Khan Academy